salesforce/runway-browser/README.md

 Browser
 -------

 Run `make bundle.js`.

-Then open [index.html](index.html) in a web browser.
-This will literally display a blank page right now, but if you open up the developers console, you should see the number 9 output.
-In there, you can run things like:
+Set up a web server to serve the top-level directory.
+For example:

-    > meval('print 3*4 > 2;')
+    npm install -g nws
-    True
+    nws -o

-That's not terribly exciting yet, I know.
+Then open `index.html` in a web browser as served through that web server (this is necessary for your browser to pull down `tokenring.model`).
+You'll see a token ring come up and can interact with it according to the rules of the model.